tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ticket no more than once, with more recent tickets being used first.

-Any ticket MUST only be resumed with a cipher suite that is identical to that negotiated connection where the ticket was established.
+Any ticket MUST only be resumed with a cipher suite that has the same KDF hash as that used to establish the original connection.

 Note: Although the resumption_psk depends on the client's second flight, servers which do not request client authentication MAY compute